 Regulatory Oversight of Clinical Laboratories

-Vincent Stine, PhD, AACC, Washington, DC
+Vincent Stine, PhD, the Association for Diagnostics & Laboratory Medicine (formerly AACC), Washington, DC

 Describes the policy process, shares the purpose of regulations, explains how regulations are developed, explains regulatory enforcement, and describes how to influence regulations and regulatory politics.